Ab-initio Prediction of Ultra-Wide Band Gap B$_x$Al$_{1-x}$N Materials: Introduction

-Despite these challenges, thin-films of w-BAlN have been successfully grown on AlN and sapphire substrates in very recent years with thicknesses of up to 300 nm and B-concentrations up to $x=0.30$\ci{Li2017, Sun2018, Tran2020, Vuong2020, Hayden2021}.
-In addition, experimental efforts have been made towards understanding their crystal growth and structural properties\ci{Li2017, Sun2018, Sarker2020}.
+Despite these challenges, thin-films of \emph{w}-\baln have been successfully grown on AlN and sapphire substrates in very recent years with thicknesses of up to 300 nm and B-fractions up to $x=0.30$\cite{Li2015, Li2017, Sun2018, Tran2020, Vuong2020, Hayden2021, Sarker2020, ZhangQ2022}.
+In addition, experimental efforts have been made towards understanding their crystal growth and structural properties\cite{Li2017, Sun2018, Sarker2020}.

-Theory and simulations have been to study the structure of a broader range of B-fractions of \baln alloys.
+Theory and simulations have been used to study the structure of a broader range of B-fractions of \baln alloys.
 Mainly two classes of methods have been used.
-First, the method of cation substitution in the \emph{w}-AlN host lattice\ci{Zhang2017, ZhangQ2022, Shen2017}.
+The first is the method of cation substitution in the \emph{w}-AlN host lattice\cite{Zhang2017, ZhangQ2022, Shen2017}.
 The B-fractions that can be studied using this method are dependent on the size of the supercell used to generate the possible \baln structures.
 Also, as the \baln alloys are highly mismatched alloys, the restriction of the lattice to the wurtzite phase may preclude other structures that could be formed in \baln.
-Another class of methods is the one used by Ahmed et al that is based on density-functional theory (DFT) based evolutionary structure searches.
+Another class of methods is the one used by Ahmed \emph{et al} that uses density-functional theory (DFT) based evolutionary structure searches.
 This method overcomes the limitations associated with supercell size and constraints set on the symmetry of the crystal to predict the structures.
-However, due to the high computational resource and time requirement of this method only three B-fractions, $x=0.25, 0.5, 0.75$, were studied by Ahmed et al\ci{Ahmed2007}.
+However, due to the high computational resource and time requirement of this method, only three B-fractions, $x=0.25, 0.5, 0.75$, were studied by Ahmed \emph{et al}\cite{Maizhadj2019}.